 The normal office hours are from 9.00am to 5.00pm, Monday to Friday, however there may be the requirement to work outside of these normal hours.
 The job requires a considerable degree of commitment, flexibility and adaptability on the part of the post-holder to meet quality standards and working deadlines.
-He/she will maintain at all times such availability, flexibility and mobility as is necessary to the pursuance of the job.
+He/she/they will maintain at all times such availability, flexibility and mobility as is necessary to the pursuance of the job.

 The Commission operates a hybrid working model and flexible working hours arrangements.
-A period of remote working may be negotiable to facilitate relocation.

 This post is suitable for job share.